CanonicalLtd/maas-docs/en/manage-ha-postgresql.md

 max_wal_senders = 3
 ```

+### Restart the database

-5) Restart the database to apply the above changes:
+Restart the database to apply the above changes:

 ```bash
 sudo systemctl restart postgresql